Just Becquet: Career

 The French sculptor became a regular exhibitor at the Paris Salon held by the Académie des Beaux-Arts in 1853 and executed numerous busts and other works.
 At the Salon of 1857, his piece titled "Faune" and its bold realism earned praise from critics.
 In the sculpture section of the 1858 Paris Salon, the pupil of François Rude presented a sculptural piece made from plaster titled "Saint Sébastien".
-Later, it found its place within the crypt of the Church of Saint Ferjeux.
+Later, it found its place within the crypt of the Basilica of Saint-Ferjeux.

 Becquet, an excellent cellist and passionate about music, dedicated all his free time from sculpture to it, idolizing Beethoven.
 His cello talent allowed him to supplement his father's pension by performing at concerts, where he met Camillo Sivori, the Italian virtuoso, who played music with him for many years.
 He was also a musician at the Théâtre Français, where he enjoyed classical theater.
 In the late 1850s, he became a friend of American painter James McNeill Whistler during his bohemian Paris days.
 In 1859, Whistler etched a portrait of Becquet holding the cello, which was first sold by Francis Seymour Haden.

 Becquet created an allegorical statue representing the Doubs which he showcased at the 1861 Salon in Paris.
 In 1864, "Le Doubs," sculpted by the Besançon sculptor, was placed at the Granvelle Palace (Palais Granvelle) in Besançon to enhance the landscape.
 Becquet created a marble bust titled "Good Woman from Franche-Comté" (Bonne femme de la Franche-Comté) which was presented at the 1865 Paris Salon.
 The piece was a half-length bust of a peasant woman.
 In 1866, Becquet finalized his statue of Pierre-Joseph Proudhon, which debuted at the 1867 Paris Salon.

 He submitted two pieces for the 1869 Paris Salon, which were displayed at the Palais des Champs-Élysées on 1 May 1869.
 The pieces included a plaster statue titled "Grape Harvesters" (Vendangeurs) and a portrait of Mme B. as a terracotta bust.
 He was awarded with a medal for his contribution to the 'Sculptors and Engravors of Medals or Fine Stones' category.
 At the following Salon in 1870, Becquet also won a medal.
 At the Salon of 1872, he notably contributed a bust of French philosopher Victor Cousin.
 He displayed a marble statue under the title of "Ismaël" at the 1877 Paris Salon, which was subsequently featured in L'Artiste.
 The piece depicting Ishmael suffering from hunger and thirst received a first-class medal from the awards jury.
 He also exhibited the piece at the Exposition Universelle of 1878.
 Earning a second-class medal at the exhibition, Becquet was distinguished as a Knight of the Legion of Honor that year.